 This is what we're seeing coastwide with respect to these species.
 What do we think we need to do?
 You know South Carolina has moved, Georgia has moved, or we've got management measures in place now.
+Maybe

-Maybe other jurisdictions might want to consider that.
+These minutes are draft and subject to approval by the South Atlantic State/Federal Fisheries Management Board.
+The Board will review the minutes during its next meeting. other jurisdictions might want to consider that.
 Then maybe we can get back on the same page.
 My intention is to just simplify this, with respect to updating with the new traffic light analyses.